The question should be “Why wouldn’t you rescue?”, but if you still think buying a puppy is better, here is the case for rescuing a dog

 Standing at St Pancras station with my guest dog, waiting for his people to come back from a weekend trip, it didn’t take two minutes for people to start chatting to us.
 The marvellous thing about being with a dog is you really are never alone.

-The conversation with the mother-daughter duo who couldn’t stop fawning over my scruffy little pooch was one I’ve had about 100 times.
+The conversation with the mother-daughter duo, who couldn’t stop fawning over my scruffy little pooch, was one I’ve had about 100 times.
 The daughter, in her 20s, was thinking of getting a dog, but the mother thought a rescue dog was not the right choice.
 I’ll never tire of arguing and trying to persuade people that a rescue dog is better than a dog bought from a breeder.
-Adopt don’t shop.

-Here is the standard flow of conversation.
+This is the standard flow of conversation, leaving out the most obvious argument that you are saving a life, because bizarrly that is not always enough for people.
 If you are thinking of getting a dog but believe a rescue dog is not the right choice, here are the arguments:

 1. You: With a rescue dog you don’t know what issues they have.

 Me: Rescue dogs get thoroughly assessed by the rehoming organisation, and further feedback about triggers comes from the dog’s carers, either the kennel volunteers or the fosterers.
 A rescue dog is much better assessed than a puppy from a breeder, whose business it is to get rid of the puppies – and those puppies might have issues as well.